Antonia Grace Glenn (Director & Producer)

 Evelyn Nakano Glenn (Lead Scholar)

-One of the country’s leading sociologists, Glenn's scholarship on the intersectionality of race, gender, citizenship and labor is groundbreaking.
+One of the country’s leading sociologists, Glenn has produced groundbreaking scholarship on the intersectionality of race, gender, citizenship and labor.
 She is a Professor of the Graduate School and the Founding Director of the Center for Race & Gender at the University of California, Berkeley.
 In 2009-10, she served as President of the American Sociological Association.
 Her books include Forced to Care: Coercion and Caregiving in America; Unequal Freedom: How Race and Gender Shaped American Citizenship and Labor; and Issei, Nisei, Warbride: Three Generations of Japanese American Women in Domestic Service.
 Honors include an Asian American Local Heroes Award from KQED and Union Bank, and the Nikkei of the Biennium Award for Contributions to Education from the Japanese American Citizens League.
 Glenn holds a BA from UC Berkeley and a PhD from Harvard University.

 Gregory Pacificar (Producer & Editor)